About the Journal

 Focus and Scope

-BMGN - Low Countries Historical Review was founded in 1877 and is the leading academic journal for the history of the Netherlands, Belgium and their global presence.
-The journal publishes both in print and online research and review articles which explore broad and important issues in the history of the Low Countries, and seeks to do so in a wider comparative context.
-In creating discussion fora and in publishing book reviews, the journal aims to enliven historical debate among both professional historians and a wider interested public.
-Rigorously peer-reviewed and published in Open Access, BMGN – Low Countries Historical Review seeks to present the best historical scholarship of both young and more established scholars.
-The journal accommodates all historical subdisciplines and covers every period of history since the Middle Ages.
-It accepts contributions in Dutch and English.
+BMGN – Low Countries Historical Review was founded in 1877 and is the leading academic journal for the history of the Netherlands, Belgium and their global presence.
+The journal publishes articles and review articles which explore broad and important issues in the history of the Low Countries and seeks to do so in a wider comparative and international context.
+In creating discussion fora and publishing book reviews, the journal aims to enliven historical debate among both professional historians and a wider interested public.
+Rigorously peer-reviewed and published in print and in Open Access, BMGN – Low Countries Historical Review seeks to present the best historical scholarship of both junior and senior scholars.
+The journal accommodates all historical subdisciplines, covers the history of the Low Countries since the Middle Ages, and accepts contributions in Dutch and English.

 Open Access Policy

 All issues since 1970 are online available in open access.
-To ensure permanency of all publications, this journal utilises CLOCKSS archiving systems to create permanent archives for the purposes of preservation and restoration.
+This journal utilises Portico and the PKP Preservation Network to create permanent archives for the purposes of preservation and restoration.

-This journal is registered as a SHERPA/RoMEO Green journal.
+This journal is registered as a Sherpa Romeo journal.

 Authors are explicitly encouraged to deposit their article in their institutional repository.